ToshioCP/Gtk4-tutorial/src/sec33.src.md

 The function `g_object_set_data` sets the association from the key to the value.
 This line sets the association from "bind" to `bind` instance.
 It makes possible for the "unbind" handler to get the `bind` instance.
-- 22-28: `unbind2_cb` is a unbind signal handler.
+- 22-29: `unbind2_cb` is a unbind signal handler.
   - 24: Retrieves the `bind` instance from the table in the `listitem` instance.
-  - 26: Unbind the binding.
+  - 26-27: Unbind the binding.
-  - 27: Removes the value corresponds to the "bind" key.
+  - 28: Removes the value corresponds to the "bind" key.

 This technique is not so complicated.
 You can use it when you make a cell editable application.

+If it is impossible to use `g_object_bind_property`, use a notify signal on the GtkEntryBuffer instance.
+You can use "deleted-text" and "inserted-text" signal instead.
+The handler of the signals above copies the text in the GtkEntryBuffer instance to the LeData string.
+Connect the notify signal handler in `bind2_cb` and disconnect it in `unbind2_cb`.

 ## Change the cell of GtkColumnView dynamically